-Country artist Nelson Colt released his second single of 2025 on September 5, dropping “That Girl Ain’t No Good” through Providence Records.
+Country artist Nelson Colt released his second single with Providence Records on September 5, dropping “That Girl Ain’t No Good” through Providence Records.
 The 3:24 track marks a shift from his April release “Birmingham Bound,” trading introspection for a faster, more playful energy.

 The single was co-written by David Murray, Ramon Gass (also known as Ramon Martelle), and Joshua Sanmartin, who handled production duties.
 Recording sessions took place in a Connecticut studio and at Rome’s Bapsy Studio, giving the track an interesting cross-continental polish.